neumannLizzie/conditional-covariance/README.md

 ## Extracting the temperature and modal data

-In this step, we extract the steel surface temperature data and the modal data from the downloaded data set.
+In this step, we extract the steel surface temperature and modal data from the downloaded data set.
 The time stamp is changed to POSIXlt format.
 Here, we use only the data before the retrofitting, Oct 2nd, 2018 - May 14th, 2019.

 ``` r
 ## environmental data